mathiasertl/django-ca/README.md

 ## ToDo

-1. Ensure good permissions on certificate, warn about unsecure permissions.
-2. Write man-page for scripts.
+1. Write man-page for scripts.

 ## Test CRL and OCSP